jacobptnguyen/homelab_network_traffic/README.md

 ## Findings

-Structured write-ups with filters, observations, and screenshot links live in [`findings/findings.md`](findings/findings.md).
+Structured write-ups with filters, observations, and screenshot paths in [findings](findings/findings.md).

 ## Screenshots

-See the `screenshots` folder for visuals of each step.
+Visuals for each step are in the [screenshots](screenshots/) folder.